PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 the family-level runtime suite exercises all moved dispatch paths.
 The store remains exactly 128/128.

+## Final Slice/pre-ConCat composite characterization

+With the pre-ConCat implementation now behind a pass-module owner, the previously deferred final pair can be extracted without a lowerer import, callback injection, or circular dependency.
+The pair contains final Slice/pre-post passthrough cleanup followed by final pre-ConCat NHWC cleanup.
+The first call is model-only; the second receives the same conversion-local layout state and diagnostics as before.
+Both result mappings are unconsumed.

+The focused characterization fixes adjacency, exact argument policy, final slice/Concat recovery predecessor, terminal Concat-bridge successor, and absence of consumers.
+A strict expected failure requires one `run_final_slice_pre_concat_layout_cleanup(shared_model_ir_pass_context)` owner and an ordered `_final_slice_pre_concat_layout_results` tuple outside the full phase-result store.
+No production source changed.

+Implementation must import both existing pass owners directly, preserve their order and independent result mappings, retain both lowerer compatibility wrappers, and keep the store fixed at 128/128.
+Do not create, update, or reopen a pull request.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.14s`; the sole xfail is the intentionally absent composite owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: